-The daily crime log and fire log will be made available, in hard-copy format, to walk-in customers to the campus police department's office located in the Math and Journalism building Suite M 105.
-The Campus Police Office is open to the public 365 days a year.
+The daily crime log and fire log will be made available, in hard-copy format, to walk-in customers to TVPD's office located in the Math and Journalism building Suite M 105.
+TVPD Office is open to the public 365 days a year.